-When we think of drug abuse, there are a list of substances that likely come to mind.
+When we think of drug abuse, there is a list of substances that likely come to mind.
 However, there is a hidden danger that is likely in your own home that is being abused more often than most even realize.
 Inhalants are a growing problem, and research has indicated that, between 2002 and 2006, 593,000 teens aged 12 to 17 have used them.
 They come in many forms.
 From air fresheners to cleaning agents, spray paint and more, there are dozens of common household products that can be abused.
 Knowing the warning signs and symptoms of abuse can help you understand if there is a problem present under your roof.

 Signs of a Problem